AntonioMrtz/AntonioMrtz/README.md

 ## UMU university student 📖

 - 🔥 My two main programming languages are Python and Java.
-- 👯 Also I have experience with JavaScript/TypeScript , C/C++ , PHP and MySql Databases.
+- 👯 Also I have experience with JavaScript/TypeScript , C/C++ , PHP and Sql Databases.
 - 🌱 I’m currently trying to learn HTML/Css & Android Developement 👽
 - 🥅 2022 Goals: CodeAdvent & Discord Bot
 - ⚡ Fun fact: I love sports such as cycling and running